MicrosoftDocs/visualstudio-docs/docs/debugger/exception-helper.md

 ![Exception Helper](media/debugger-exception-helper-default.png)

 ## Pause on the exception
-When the debugger breaks on an exception, an exception error icon appears to the right of that line of code and the non-modal Exception helper pops down from that icon and stays pinned to that code line.
+When the debugger breaks on an exception, an exception error icon appears to the right of that line of code.
+A non-modal Exception helper will appear near the exception icon.

 ![Exception helper adjacent to line of code](media/debugger-exception-helper-locerror.png)